 As a person you have rights over automated decisions:

 - You can ask that we do not make a decision based on the automated score alone

 - You can object to an automated decision and ask that an officer reviews it

 If you want to know more about these rights, please contact us.

-In regards to all of the above you can ask us for confirmation your data is being processed, access to information that we hold about you and other supplementary information.
-This is called a Data Subject Access Request; you can request this information verbally or in writing.
+In regards to all of the above, you can ask us for confirmation that your data is being processed, access to information that we hold about you and other supplementary information.
+This is called a Data Subject Access Request.
+You can request this information verbally or in writing.
 To help you in this process and ensure we get as much information as possible about your request, please complete the online Data Subject Access Request form.

-If the information we provide is incorrect you must write to us and tell us what information is incorrect and ask that it be corrected.
-If we do not agree that the information is incorrect you may ask us to record your disagreement.
-There is no charge for this service, however a charge may be incurred if the request is deemed to be manifestly unfounded or excessive, particularly if it is repetitive.
+If the information we provide is incorrect, you must write to us and tell us what information is incorrect and ask that it be corrected.
+If we do not agree that the information is incorrect, you may ask us to record your disagreement.
+There is no charge for this service.
+However, a charge may be incurred if the request is deemed manifestly unfounded or excessive, particularly if it is repetitive.

-In certain circumstances, it may be the case that your request is denied and will write to you and inform you if that is the case.
+In certain circumstances, your request may be denied and we will write to you and inform you if that is the case.